 Meet our practitioners.

-Papernook is passionate about supporting people to find creative ways for achieving wellness.
-We are a small team of creative and fully qualified Arts Therapy practitioners, passionate about mental health and wellbeing.
+We are passionate about supporting people to find creative ways for achieving wellness.
+Papernook has a small team of creative and fully qualified Arts Therapy practitioners, passionate about mental health and well-being.

-Registered Arts Therapist, Facilitator and Owner MA Therapeutic Arts Practice, AThR (Professional Member No. 54416831) ANZACATA, BBus (Major Mktg&EMgmt), Cert III Creative Arts & Contemporary Craft As Papernook's founder, Jasmine is a registered Arts Therapy practitioner professionally trained in delivering interventions using MIECAT's Form of Inquiry.
-Jasmine is devoted to the health benefits of creative arts and has followed her passion of combining this with helping people achieve improved mental health and wellbeing.
+Registered Arts Therapist, Facilitator and Owner MA Therapeutic Arts Practice, AThR (Professional Member No. 54416831) ANZACATA, BBus (Major Mktg&EMgmt), Cert III Creative Arts & Contemporary Craft Jasmine is a registered Arts Therapist and founder of Papernook.
+She is professionally trained in creative therapeutic interventions using the MIECAT Form of Inquiry and is trained in psychoneuroimmunology relaxation-based techniques.
+Jasmine is devoted to the health benefits of creative arts and has followed her passion of combining the arts with helping people achieve improved mental health and well-being.

-Jasmine has a Masters in Therapeutic Arts Practice (Therapy) with MIECAT.
-This qualification is a benchmark for delivering therapy supports to clients under the NDIS scheme and current Professional Membership is held with ANZACATA.
-Jasmine completed her internship work placement with Help Enterprises, joining their multi-disciplinary Health & Wellbeing Services Team.
-During this time she developed and wrote ‘What Is My Shape’, an experiential book for teams in understanding self and a process for improving connection through shape.
-Jasmine also co-facilitated the Champions of Change Lived Experience Engagement Forums, funded by Queensland's Mental Health Commission.
+Jasmine has a Masters degree in Therapeutic Arts Practice (Therapy), the level of qualification required for delivering therapy supports to clients under the NDIS scheme.
+She holds current Professional Membership with the peak association, ANZACATA.
+Jasmine completed her internship work placement with Help Enterprises, practicing as part of their multi-disciplinary Health and Well-being Services Team.
+During this time, Jasmine developed and wrote ‘What Is My Shape’, an experiential book for teams in understanding self and a process for improving connections through the concept of shape.
+Jasmine also co-facilitated Champions of Change Lived Experience Engagement Forums, funded by Queensland's Mental Health Commission.
 Forums were delivered using a therapeutic arts-based approach to hear the voices of people with lived experience from a range of backgrounds, each navigating their own mental illnesses, suicide and drug and alcohol addictions.
 Participants were supported to unpack their journey around what is needed by leaders and employers to create more mentally healthy workplaces and inform future practice.
 You can watch the full video here.
-Prior to stepping out into private practice, Jasmine was a strategic marketing and communications specialist working predominantly in the not-for-profit sector.
-Jasmine's experience included 6-years in the disability industry, with skills spanning generalist marketing, political media, events coordination, project management and partnership brokering.
+Prior to becoming an Arts Therapist in private practice, Jasmine worked in strategic marketing and communications predominantly for non-profits.
+She worked for several years in the disability sector, with skills spanning marketing, political media, event coordination, project management and partnership management.
+Jasmine is driven by her ambition to make a difference in the lives of people who need support differently.

 EDUCATION